 - the conclusions are justified by the results of the discussion

 Structuring a scientific text

-For a description of how to structure your paper according to the IMRaD model, see Satu Manninen’s lecture “Academic Writing: IMRaD” by Dr. Satu Manninen from Lund University (11 min):
+For a description of how to structure your paper according to the IMRaD model, see a lecture “Academic Writing: IMRaD” by Dr. Satu Manninen from Lund University (11 min):

 The “spool of thread” model – a holistic perspective on your paper